Services

 Pottery Barn is a company that is taking multi-brand to another level.

-Within the Pottery Barn brand, there are three sub-brands, PB Apartment, Pottery Barn Kids, and PB Teen.
+Within the Pottery Barn brand there are four sub-brands, PB Apartment, Pottery Barn Kids, PB Teen, and Pottery Barn Dorm

-On top of that, they also have five other brands that make up the Williams Sonoma organization, Williams Sonoma, WS Home, West Elm, Rejuvenation, and Mark and Graham.
+On top of that, they also have six other brands that make up the Williams Sonoma organization, Williams Sonoma, WS Home, West Elm, Rejuvenation, GreenrRow, and Mark and Graham.

 When it comes to a multi-brand website, Pottery Barn has managed to highlight all of the brands in the WS family in the site navigation.